 Step 6 - Let the Glass Dry

 Give your glass ample tie to sit and dry.
 If your glass is not totally clean you can go ahead and repeat the previous steps while adding more salt.

 Glass is designed to last a long time, so it is important to practice proper maintenance techniques.
-Keep your glass clean and stay golden!
+Keep your glass clean!